 on the school grounds at any other time when the school is being used by a school group

-off the school grounds at a school activity, function or event
+off the school grounds at a school-sponsored or district-sponsored activity, function, or event

-en route to and from school on a school bus or other school vehicle
+when being transported in vehicles dispatched by the district or one of its schools, including a school bus or other school vehicle

+at any time or place (including off school grounds and during non-school hours) where conduct directly interferes with the operations, discipline, or general welfare of the school, its students, or its staff

 Adopted ^

-Legal references:
+Legal References:

 S.C.
-Code, 1976, as amended:
+Code of Laws, 1976, as amended:

-Section 59-19-90(3) - General powers and duties of school trustees - regulation of student conduct.
+Section 59-19-90(3) - Authority of board to regulate student conduct.

-Sections 59-63-210 through 280 - Grounds for which trustees may expel, suspend, or transfer pupils.
+Section 59-63-210, et seq. - Grounds for suspension, expulsion, or transfer.

-Section 59-63-370 - Student’s conviction or delinquency adjudication for certain offenses; notification of senior administrator at student’s school; placement of information in permanent school records.
+Section 59-63-370 - Administrator notification of a student’s conviction or delinquency adjudication for certain offenses; placement of information in permanent school records.

-Section 59-67-240 - Other duties of bus driver; discipline of students for misconduct.
+Section 59-67-240 - Bus driver discipline of students for misconduct.

-B. State Board of Education Regulations:
+B. S.C.
+State Board of Education Regulations:

 1. R43-243 - Special education discipline guidelines.